rladies/meetup-presentations_berlin/README.md

   # R-Ladies Berlin

   R-Ladies Berlin founded in October 2016 by Christin

-  Co-organizer Hannah, Noa, Lisa, Olena, Liza and supported by Ulrike (OK Lab organizer)
+  Current team of organizer: Hannah, Noa, Lisa, Olena, Liza and supported by Ulrike (OK Lab organizer)

   Send us an e-mail at *berlin@rladies.org* for further information!